rr-/szurubooru/API.md

     - `"created"` - the resource has been created
     - `"modified"` - the resource has been modified
     - `"deleted"` - the resource has been deleted
+    - `"merged"` - the resource has been merged to another resource

 - `<resource-type>` and `<resource-id>`: the resource that was changed.